spack/spack/lib/spack/docs/packaging_guide.rst

 from the environment, then you can simply pass them on the command line or use a patch as part of your build process to get the correct compilers into the project's build system.
-There are also some file editing commands you can use -- these are described later in `filtering-files`_.
+There are also some file editing commands you can use -- these are described later in the `section on file manipulation <file-manipulation_>`_.

 In addition to the compiler variables, these variables are set before entering ``install()`` so that packages can locate dependencies